- If deleted emails keep coming back in Outlook, you’re entitled to suspect having corrupted OST files.

 - Select a location where .ost file will be saved and click on OK.

 - There might be an error message shown.
 Click on OK.
 This will create a new ost file.

-- Click on OK > Finish.
+- Click on OK and then Finish.

-Solution 4: Empty the Recoverable Items Folder
+5. Empty the Recoverable Items folder

 Search-Mailbox -Identity "xxxx yyyy" -SearchDumpsterOnly -TargetMailbox "Discovery Search Mailbox" -TargetFolder "xxxxyyyy-RecoverableItems" -DeleteContent

-Search-Mailbox -Identity “Gurinder Singh” -SearchDumpsterOnly -DeleteContent
+Search-Mailbox -Identity "xxxx yyyy" -SearchDumpsterOnly -DeleteContent

 Do keep in mind that you need to change the parameters so that they match the ones on your PC.

 This isn’t the only problem that users can encounter, and many reported that emails are disappearing from Outlook, but we covered that issue in a separate guide.